sim0njo/docs/docs/Phc2MqttV5.md

 we can specify this as:

   {"desc":"shutterGroup","comp":"button","up":"imd.0.in9.ingt1","down":"imd.0.in10.ingt1","stop":"imd.0.in9.ingt0"}

+Pressing the 'up' button in the HA dashboard sends a MQTT publish with topic "&lt;Module.RxTopicPfx>/cmd/ccmd" and data "imd.0.in9.ingt1"
+Pressing the 'down' button in the HA dashboard sends a MQTT publish with topic "&lt;Module.RxTopicPfx>/cmd/ccmd" and data "imd.0.in10.ingt1"
+Pressing the 'stop' button in the HA dashboard sends a MQTT publish with topic "&lt;Module.RxTopicPfx>/cmd/ccmd" and data "imd.0.in9.ingt0"

 -- Above sample works fine, but you will be able to go directly from moving up to moving down.
 In a real PHC system this is prohibited because the 'ingt0' will come before the 'ingt1' event, where 'ingt0' will stop the shutter first.
 Then 1 second later it will be instructed to move up/down.
 You can simulate this with following definition: